Why You Should Institute Yearly Piano Lesson Price Increases

 Families should expect a yearly price increase.

-If you do not set your rate to be reasonable and competitive to begin with and increase your rates yearly, you are more likely to fall prey to the “piano teachers can’t make any money” mentality that surrounds us.
+If you do not set your rate to be reasonable and competitive to begin with and don’t factor in your piano lesson price increases, you are more likely to fall prey to the “piano teachers can’t make any money” mentality that surrounds us.
 It is possible to make a decent living teaching piano!
 It’s just up to us to make wise business decisions to make this happen.

-Be sure to sign up for ComposeCreate updates via email so you don’t miss any of these posts on Stress Free Business Practices!
-You’ll receive an email every 2-3 weeks with a summary of new articles, announcements, teaching ideas, and more!
+Be sure to sign up for ComposeCreate updates via email so you don’t miss any of these posts on piano lesson price increases and Stress Free Business Practices!